Alec Baldwin's wife makes a post in support of the actor: 'The sadness I see you carry daily breaks my heart' | Movie theater

 Alec Baldwin fired gun that killed woman during filming, police say

 In February of this year, the family of the director of Halyna filed a lawsuit against Alec and others involved in the production, according to the magazine “Variety”.
-The suit alleges that recklessness and cost-cutting led to Halyna’s death.
+The suit alleges recklessness and cost cutting led to Halyna’s death.

 This Friday (19), Alec said, in an interview with the US TV station CNN, he believes that no one will be criminally charged for the death of Halyna and hired a private detective to investigate the facts.